Why you need an event app

 Deeper engagement from your attendees leads to greater satisfaction, a higher likelihood of participating again in the future, and a greater likelihood of recommending the event to others.
 Higher foot traffic and deeper customer engagement for your exhibitors means a greater chance of getting their repeat business.
 Good attendance from interested audiences at sessions promotes your forum as one that leaders want to speak at.
 Apps help all of this to happen by making it easier to link people with who and what they are interested in, and get them to the right place at the right time.
 And after the event a platform that can be edited for next year.

-This article was written by General Manager of Digital at Staging Connections, Tim Chapman.
+This article was written by General Manager of Digital at Encore, Tim Chapman.

-Staging Connection’s event app platform is called Event Briefcase.
-We believe every event can benefit from instant communication with attendees so we've made this available for free when you use Staging Connections for your event services.
+Encore’s event app platform is called Cumulus.
+We believe every event can benefit from instant communication with attendees so we’ve made this available for free when you use Encore for your event services.
 The Digital team have extensive experience to ensure that your message, your audience and your presenters get the most out your app.
 Talk with the team in the planning stages of your next event to find out the best ways to create your content, distribute your app and use it on-site.
 Every potential attendee is carrying the perfect platform for you to promote your event and share it with the world – seize the opportunity to help your audience build your event!
-If you are interested in finding out more about Event Briefcase, get in touch with a Staging Connections representative by calling 1800 209 099 or by sending an online enquiry.
+If you are interested in finding out more about Cumulus, get in touch with an Encore representative by calling 1800 209 099 or by sending an online enquiry.